vtalos/commit-patterns-replication-package/README.md

-# Replication Package for "TGIF: The Evolution of Developer Work Times"
+# Replication Package for "TGIF: The Evolution of Developer Commits Over Time"

-This repository contains the replication package for the research paper **"TGIF: The Evolution of Developer Work Times"**.
+This repository contains the replication package for the research paper **"TGIF: The Evolution of Developer Commits Over Time"**.
 Follow the steps outlined below to reproduce the results presented in the study.

 ## Table of Contents